LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression

 \subsubsection{Qualitative Results}

-Fig.~\ref{fig:vis} illustrates the example of reconstructed Kodim07 of our proposed models, WACNN, STF~\cite{zou2022the}, Xie'21~\cite{xie2021enhanced}, and VTM 17.0 Intra.
-PSNR value of the image reconstructed by our proposed models is $1$ dB higher than image reconstructed by VTM 17.0 Intra.
-Compared with STF, VTM 17.0 and other codecs, our proposed models can retain more details.
+Fig.~\ref{fig:vis} illustrates the example of reconstructed Kodim07 of our proposed models, WACNN, STF~\cite{zou2022the}, Xie'21~\cite{xie2021enhanced}, and VTM-17.0 Intra.
+The PSNR value of the image reconstructed by our proposed models is $1$ dB higher than that of the image reconstructed by VTM-17.0 Intra.
+Compared with STF, {VTM-17.0 Intra} and other codecs, our proposed models can retain more details.
 Images reconstructed by our proposed LLIC have higher subjective quality.